CheckPointSW/Cuckoo-AWS/README.md

 ## Installation instructions - Nest Setup

-Attached cloudformation stack: cuckoo-aws-cloudformation.yaml, run it and you will receive an EC2 instance with all the requriements installed
+•	We added cloudformation stack: * `cuckoo-aws-cloudformation.yaml`, run it and you will receive an EC2 instance with all the requriements installed in it

 •	Run cuckoo with debug output
 ```